 What is a Photogravure Plate?
-A photogravure plate is a copper plate upon which a photographic image has been engraved.
+A photogravure plate is a copper plate upon which a photographic image has been etched.

 The photogravure process, which dates to the 1850’s, was the primary photographic ‘technology’ prior to film.
 The process is rarely used today due its time-consuming complexity and, generally, the resulting photogravure print being limited to one color, usually sepia.